720 hours

 | Externship | In-depth application and reinforcement of principles and techniques in a medical office job setting.
 Application of classroom knowledge and skills, functioning in the work environment, communication, and following directions. | 60 |

-Master both clinical and administrative skills and launch your career as a certified Medical Assistant.
+Master both clinical and administrative skills and launch your career as a Medical Assistant with optional national certification eligibility.